stzndks/run-analysis-project/CodeBook.md

 The run_analysis.R script performs the data preparation followed by the 5 steps according to course project desxription.

 i.
-Load appropriate libraries

-Load data.table and dplyr libraries
+Load appropriate libraries (data.table and dplyr libraries)

 ii.
 Download the dataset
 Dataset downloaded in ./data directory and unzipped under the folder called UCI HAR Dataset of the working directory